shaikhshehabahamed/shaikhshehabahamed/README.md

 I am an undergraduate student of Industrial and Production Engineering at Khulna University of Engineering & Technology with a strong foundation in manufacturing systems, operations, and quality engineering.
 My academic training includes focused coursework in Manufacturing Processes, Operations Research, Product Design, and Quality Management, and I bring a rigorous, analytical approach to problem solving and process improvement.

 I combine academic knowledge with practical experience: I interned at Unilever, have published multiple research papers, and have presented my work at academic conferences.
-Outside the classroom I am actively involved in extracurricular leadership — as a member of the IEM Debating Club I helped organize a national-level event, and I have competed in high-level contests such as Battle of Minds 2023 (quarter-finalist) and the ISCEA Global Supply Chain Case Competition 2025 (100% scholarship winner).
+Outside the classroom I am actively involved in extracurricular leadership — as an executive member of the IEM Debating Club I helped organize a national-level event, and I have competed in high-level contests such as Battle of Minds 2023 (quarter-finalist) and the ISCEA Global Supply Chain Case Competition 2025 (100% scholarship winner).

 Technical strengths:
-* Process Improvement & Quality Methodologies: Six Sigma (White Belt), and Lean Six Sigma (White Belt)
+* Process Improvement & Quality Methodologies: Six Sigma (Yellow Belt) and Lean Six Sigma (White Belt)
-* CAD & Product Design: Certified SOLIDWORKS Associate (CSWA), and Additional SolidWorks Training Through SourceCAD
+* CAD & Product Design: SolidWorks Training Through SourceCAD
-* Engineering Computation & Simulation: MATLAB, and Simulink (MathWorks certifications)
+* Engineering Computation & Simulation: MATLAB and Simulink (MathWorks certifications)
-* Programming & Data Analysis: Python (Certified), and R
+* Programming & Data Analysis: Python (Certified) and R
-* Databases & Business Intelligence: PostgreSQL, MongoDB, Microsoft Excel, and Power BI
+* Databases & Business Intelligence: PostgreSQL, MongoDB, Microsoft Excel, Microsoft Power BI
-* Core Engineering Knowledge: Heat Transfer, Materials, Probability, and Statistical Analysis
+* Core Engineering Knowledge: Heat Transfer, Materials Science, Electrical Circuits

 Professional skills:
 * Strong quantitative and mathematical ability, with practical experience applying statistical methods to engineering problems